bimdata/python-api-client/docs/CollaborationApi.md

 Create a naming rule list

-Create a naming rule list  Required scopes: document:write
+Create a naming rule list.
+These are just templates being copied, effective rules using these lists will copy the content.
+Required scopes: document:write

 ### Example